Huluti/Curtail/README.md

 [![Maintainability](https://api.codeclimate.com/v1/badges/aae63e7ac1c54526dc9c/maintainability)](https://codeclimate.com/github/Huluti/ImCompressor/maintainability)

-ImCompressor is an useful image compressor.
+ImCompressor is an useful image compressor, supporting PNG and JPEG file types.
+It support both lossless and lossy compression modes with an option to whether keep or not metadata of images.
 It is inspired by [Trimage](https://github.com/Kilian/Trimage) and [Image-Optimizer](https://github.com/GijsGoudzwaard/Image-Optimizer).

 By the same developer as [ImEditor](https://github.com/ImEditor/ImEditor).